pengc99/ge_profile_harmony/README.md

 # Software Needed

-# Dowonload Software and Prep
+# Download Software and Prep

 # Sources and References